GTM Playbook for Real Estate Brokerages in 2027

 3.1 The Brutal Recruiting Math

-Real Trends Agent Migration Report (2025) logged 6.8% annual brokerage-level turnover with 5.5% external (going to a competing brokerage) and 1.3% internal transfers.
-Layered on top: NAR membership dropped from 1.6M to 1.45M agents between 2023 and 2026, and Tom Ferry plus firsttuesday data confirm ~87% of new agents wash out within five years.
+The Real Trends Agent Migration Report (2025) logged 6.8% annual brokerage-level turnover, with 5.5% external (moving to a competing brokerage) and 1.3% internal transfers.
+Layered on top: NAR membership fell from roughly 1.6M to 1.45M agents between 2023 and 2026, and Tom Ferry plus firsttuesday data confirm that the large majority of new agents wash out within their first five years.

 For a 25-agent shop, that math means 2-3 agent losses per year just to maintain headcount — and the losses are usually mid-tier producers the cap-and-revshare brokerages poached, not the rookies you wanted to lose.